-Depending on the severity of the misconduct, the Panel may impose:
+Depending on the severity, the following penalties may be imposed by the panel:

-- 1. A reduction in the mark for an assessment or module. - 2.
+- 1. A reduction in the mark for an assessment or module for which academic misconduct is reported. - 2.
 A mark of zero for an assessment. - 3.
-A mark of zero for a module with no further supplementary opportunities for the given module. - 4.
-Refer the student to a Pro-Vice-Chancellor for further disciplinary action as per the Student Discipline Regulations.
+A mark of zero for a module with no further supplementary opportunities for the given module.